Skip to main content

 Yassine El Haddad

-Last reviewed: March 2026.
-Discount terms and percentages may change — verify with Scrimba or their help centre.
+Last reviewed: May 2026.
+Discount terms and percentages may change.
+Verify with Scrimba's help center before paying.

 Is Scrimba Worth It in 2026?
-Honest Assessment
+The ROI Math, Not a Sales Pitch

 Yassine El Haddad

-Last reviewed: March 2026.
-Pricing may vary by location — check the official pricing page for current rates.
+Last reviewed: May 2026.
+Check the official pricing page for current rates.

 Is It Worth It?